 Slidewise works with any files in folders that are synced to your local computer with OneDrive.
 If you experience the Unsupported File Location error then the file is in a folder that is not synced by OneDrive.
 If the file is in a folder synced with OneDrive then please report the problem to us as detailed in the section Reporting issues with Synced Files below.

 Syncing folders makes it really easy to work with online files.
 Files are not downloaded until you need them so they don't take up any space on your computer.
-When you Sync a folder from an online Site, Team, or OneDrive folder it appears in the sidebar when you open File Explorer.
-Each file within the folder (or sub-folder) can be accessed and opened by just a normal double-click.
+When you Sync a folder from an online Site, Teams Channel, or OneDrive folder it appears in the sidebar when you open File Explorer.
+Each file within the folder (or sub-folder) can be accessed and opened with a normal double-click.

-Here are a few steps showing how to sync a folder:
+Here are a few steps showing how to sync a folder in SharePoint or OneDrive:

-Note: OneDrive Business app needs to be running and signed in with your account on your computer.
+Note: OneDrive Business app must be running and signed in with your account on your computer.

 - Navigate to a SharePoint/Teams or OneDrive folder in a web browser.